Learn more about the City's animal licensing and pound services. You can also discover more about our off-leash dog parks and urban wildlife control.

 • Dog bite investigations

-• Pick-up of dead dogs and cats from City property
+• Pick-up of deceased dogs and cats on City property

 Pets must be licensed within 14 days of ownership.
-You need to keep the licence on your pet at all times.
+You need to keep the license on your pet at all times.
 This helps us find lost pets.

-• $27.00 for a lifetime licence for an altered dog with a microchip implant
+• $77.85 for a lifetime license for an altered dog with a microchip implant

-Make sure you have proof of your pet's spay or neuter certificate and microchip implant certificate before you purchase your licence.
+Make sure you have proof of your pet's spay or neuter certificate and microchip implant certificate before you purchase your license.

-You can apply in person at 882 Alloy Drive, or visit one of the following locations
+You can apply in person at the Municipal Enforcement Services building at 882 Alloy Place, or visit one of the following locations:

 • Highview Animal Clinic, 860 Red River Road